 Just up the highway from Phoenix, Scottsdale, Arizona boasts one of the richest concentrations of lavish resorts, spas and golf courses of any city in America, along with a desert climate that lets you enjoy them all.
 Invigorating red-rock hiking trails also beckon — from short and steep climbs up Camelback Mountain and Pinnacle Peak to day hikes in 47-square-mile McDowell Sonoran Preserve.
 MLK weekend events include the 27th Celebration of Fine Arts, Barrett-Jackson Collector Car Auction (attended by 350,000), and Native Trails (a Native American cultural festival).

 It's never a bad time to visit New Orleans, but it's an especially good time to visit in January.
 Temperatures are mild — typically reaching the 60s — and French Quarter bars and restaurants are just beginning to warm up for Mardi Gras.
-Fortunately, the impossible crowds that flock to the city in February for the wildly popular festival haven't arrived yet, so in January you can actually snag a reservation at a normally booked gumbo or crawfish spot.
+Fortunately, the impossible crowds that flock to New Orleans in February for the wildly popular festival haven't arrived yet, so in January you can actually snag a reservation at a normally booked gumbo or crawfish spot.
 Traditional to contemporary blues and jazz liven up the Quarter, where you'll also find a variety of live theater and comedy options to choose from..

 It's no wonder that the desert region surrounding Palm Springs, California was recently named a "Best in the U.S. 2017" destination by Lonely Planet.
 The storied playground for generations of Hollywood celebs offers great golf, tennis and spas.
 Superb hiking nearby is topped by trails at Joshua Tree National Park and newly opened Sand to Snow National Monument.
 The huge and prestigious Palm Springs International Film Festival wraps up on MLK weekend, so don't be surprised to see an actor or two relaxing at your resort pool.